roffe/gocan/README.md

 ### J2534

 Support for both 32 & 64bit DLL's.
-Your GOARCH will controll which it will look for.
+Your GOARCH will controll which DLL it will look for.

-Do note that not all vendors provide 64bit DLL's so you migh need to build your software with GOARCH=386 to be able to use the j2534 DLL
+Do note that not all vendors provide 64bit DLL's so you migh need to build your software with GOARCH=386 to be able to use the j2534 DLL.
+I've made a experimental CAN gateway that can be accessed over gRCP on linux or named pipes on windows to be able to use 32bit DLL's on 64bit systems.
+See [goCANGateway](https://github.com/roffe/gocangateway)

 Most adapters that comes with a J2534 DLL will work.
 The list given is just ones verified to work.